 Available 24/7 on the WBC pastoral helpline:

-The pastoral helpline number is published on the church notice sheets and our recent leaflets.
+The pastoral helpline number is published on the church notice sheets and leaflets.

 Each leader is responsible for one or more areas of church life.
 Their role is to encourage, envision, value and support the ministry leaders and teams in our church.